sradics/digital-garden/_notes/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 + [[Kindle]] contains all Kindle book highlights by Kindle title.
 The obsidian *Kindle* plugin connects to my Amazon account.
 In Kindle I already do first stage highlighting while reading a book.
 + [[Bibs]] contains further condensed versions for Blinkist books in Blinks (BiB).
 I already applied 1st stage and partially 2nd stage processing.
 I use the template [[TPL Blink Note]] for starting with this kind of note

-The folder [[Matter]] contains all notes forwarded from the read later app *Matter* that I use for capturing Online Articles and 1st stage highlighting.
+The folder [[S01 Personal/030-039 Areas/32 Zettelkasten/Matter/Matter]] contains all notes forwarded from the read later app *Matter* that I use for capturing Online Articles and 1st stage highlighting.

 ## Index notes
 An index note marks note that act as entry point to find other notes.
 Or like Maps of Content provide a high level intro about a topic and provide possibilities to drill down.